UTAlfred/meng-li-personal/content/news/dac-2024-accepted/index.md

 # Summary for listings and search engines
-summary: Three papers on efficient and privacy-preserving deep learning are accepted by DAC'2023 as regular papers:
-"Alchemist: A Unified Accelerator Architecture for Cross-Scheme Fully Homomorphic Encryption", "FastQuery: Communication-efficient Embedding Table Query for Private LLMs inference", "MoteNN: Memory Optimization via Fine-grained Scheduling for Deep Neural Networks on Tiny Devices".
+summary: Three papers on efficient and privacy-preserving deep learning are accepted by DAC'2023 as regular papers, including "Alchemist: A Unified Accelerator Architecture for Cross-Scheme Fully Homomorphic Encryption", "FastQuery: Communication-efficient Embedding Table Query for Private LLMs inference", "MoteNN: Memory Optimization via Fine-grained Scheduling for Deep Neural Networks on Tiny Devices".